 There is really only one basic technique for removing ice from sidewalks, and it involves burning calories.
 First, shovel while it is still snowing.
-If you do not allow snow to accumulate, you are less likely to see that snow turn to ice through freeze and thaw cycles.
-You'll want to clear snow down to the pavement.
-Once the snow has been cleared down to the pavement, apply sand or the ice melt granules of your choice to the sidewalk to prevent ice from forming and to provide traction.
-There is some debate about what the best ice melt granules are; some municipalities suggest sand, others suggest salt, and others suggest using only calcium chloride.
+If you do not allow snow to accumulate, you're less likely to see that snow turn to ice through freeze-thaw cycles.
+Once you've cleared the snow right down to the pavement, apply sand or the ice melt granules of your choice to prevent ice formation and to provide traction.
+There's some debate about the best ice melt; some municipalities suggest sand, others suggest salt, and others suggest using only calcium chloride.
 (We'll get to why later in the article.)
-If you do end up with a buildup of ice on your sidewalk, the way to cut through it effectively is to hack at it with a garden edger or pick in order to break it up.
+If you end up with a buildup of ice on your sidewalk, cut through it effectively by hacking at it with a garden edger or pick.
 Once the ice has been loosened sufficiently, shovel it away, and then apply your gritty sand or salt-esque substance.

 Let's have a look at what public works departments in cities across the US and Canada have to say about removing ice from your sidewalk:

-True to the way that Canadians seem to do things right, the City of Edmonton explains the freeze-thaw cycle, and even gives out free sand to its residents.
-"While properly removing snow prevents a build-up of ice over the winter, freeze-thaw weather cycles cause water from melting snow to run on to cleared walks.
+True to the way that Canadians seem to do things right, the City of Edmonton explains the freeze-thaw cycle, and even gives out free sand to residents: "While properly removing snow prevents a build-up of ice over the winter, freeze-thaw weather cycles cause water from melting snow to run on to cleared walks.
 The water then becomes ice when the temperature drops.
 You are still required to keep the walks around your property safe during freeze-thaw cycles, either by keeping them ice-free or by spreading sand or gravel to give pedestrians traction.
-To help you keep your walks safe, the City provides free sand that can be picked up from green boxes outside your nearest Community League," says the city's website.
+To help you keep your walks safe, the City provides free sand that can be picked up from green boxes outside your nearest Community League."

 The best advice comes from the City of Madison, Wisconsin: "The sooner and more completely you shovel, the less likely ice will form."